-The final analysis was conducted while using the 2002--2009 traffic data and the 2010-2014 motor-vehicle related data.
+The final analysis was conducted while using the 2002--2009 traffic data and the 2010-2015 motor-vehicle related data.
 Specifically, all traffic-related contacts made in 2009 were compared to similar figures reported in 2002, 2003, 2004, 2005, 2006, 2007 and 2008.
-Similarly, motor vehicle contact data was compared while using data from 2010, 2011, 2012, 2013 and 2014.
-Although some researchers may not support the notion that in thirteen years, a "significant" and "permanent" trend can take effect, when considering this analysis, it was determined that comparing thirteen years of traffic/motor vehicle contact data may highlight possible areas of consistency with regards to traffic and motor vehicle-related contacts.
-That is, the thirteen-year comparison has the potential of revealing indicators that a possible trend of traffic and motor vehicle-based contacts with regards to members of a specific minority group, may in fact, develop.
+Similarly, motor vehicle contact data was compared while using data from 2010, 2011, 2012, 2013, 2014 and 2015.
+There is no question that the comparison of fourteen years of traffic/motor vehicle contact data highlight areas of consistency with regards to traffic and motor vehicle-related contacts.
+That is, the fourteen-year comparison has the potential of revealing indicators that a possible trend of traffic and motor vehicle-based contacts with regards to members of a specific minority group, may in fact, develop.

-Tier 1 (2014) Motor Vehicle-Related Contact Analysis
+Tier 1 (2015) Motor Vehicle-Related Contact Analysis

-When analyzing the Tier 1 data collected in 2014, it was evident that most motor vehicle-related contacts were made with African American drivers.
+When analyzing the Tier 1 data collected in 2015, it was evident that most motor vehiclerelated contacts were made with African American drivers.
 This was followed by Hispanic and Caucasian drivers.
 With respect to searches, most of them were performed on African American drivers.
 This was followed by Hispanics and Caucasians.
-It is important to note that the arrest data revealed that African American drivers were arrested the most in motor vehicle-related contacts; this was followed by Hispanics and Caucasians.
-Caucasians.
+It is important to note that the arrest data revealed that African American drivers were arrested the most in motor vehicle-related contacts; this was followed by Caucasians and Hispanics.